USC Next Level Sports Conference: Tony Petitti, Carol Folt and Andy Campion

 “I genuinely feel that I was put on this Earth for a few things: to normalize disabilities — be an example of what’s possible as an amputee — and to inspire the world,” Frech said.
 “There were not a lot of collegiate opportunities for someone with a physical disability to play sports … now I’m the first above-the-knee amputee to ever commit to a Division I school for track and field.”

 Frech was one of about two dozen speakers at Thursday’s USC Next Level Sports Conference at Inglewood’s Intuit Dome, the new home of the Los Angeles Clippers.
-The inaugural conference touched on nearly all things related to sports business, from emerging technologies to the changing media landscape and the future of fandom.
-Speakers also highlighted USC’s leadership position in the new age of collegiate athletics.
+The inaugural conference, hosted by the USC Annenberg School for Communication and Journalism and the USC Marshall School of Business, touched on nearly all things related to sports business.
+Speakers — including USC Annenberg Dean Willow Bay and USC Marshall Dean Geoffrey Garrett — discussed emerging technologies, the changing media landscape and the future of fandom, and also highlighted USC’s leadership position in the new age of collegiate athletics.

 USC Next Level Sports Conference: Willow Bay, Geoffrey Garrett, Lauren Steele, KiKi Rice, Carol Folt, Ezra Frech, JuJu Watkins, Tony Petitti and Andy Campion